SYSPROG-JLS/S370BALAsm/README.txt

 #
 # The following assembler directives are supported:
 # 'USING', 'DC', 'DS', 'EQU' and 'END'.
 #
+# Use of the implict length operator is supported on RX type instructions.
+# For example:     LA    1,L'DATAAREA
+#
+# The following assembler directives are tolerated (meaning they are permitted in the source file but are ignored and are made into a comment):
+# 'CSECT', 'PRINT', 'DROP', and 'LTORG'.
+#
+# Please note that even though LTORG is not supported, literals (for example, =F'0') are supported.
+When encountered the assembler
+# will create a new data constant on the fly and add it before the END statement.
+#
+# The following MVS IO macros are supported:
+# 'OPEN', 'GET', 'PUT', 'CLOSE', 'DCB' and 'WTO'.
+# Please see README_IO.txt for more information on how to use these macros.
+#
 # All assemblies MUST start at location 0
 #